cloudflare/cloudflare-docs/content/queues/reference/consumer-concurrency.md

 -->
 ## Billing

-When multiple consumer Workers are invoked, each Worker invocation incurs [duration costs](/workers/platform/pricing/#workers).
+When multiple consumer Workers are invoked, each Worker invocation incurs [CPU time costs](/workers/platform/pricing/#workers).

 * If you intend to process all messages written to a queue, _the effective overall cost is the same_, even with concurrency enabled.
 * Enabling concurrency simply brings those costs forward, and can help prevent messages from reaching the [message retention limit](/queues/platform/limits/).

-Billing for consumers follows the [Workers unbound usage model](/workers/platform/pricing/#example-pricing-unbound-usage-model) meaning a developer is billed for the request and the duration of the request.
+Billing for consumers follows the [Workers standard usage model](/workers/platform/pricing/#example-pricing-standard-usage-model) meaning a developer is billed for the request and for CPU time used in the request.

 ### Example

-A consumer Worker that takes 2 seconds ([0.256 GB-seconds](/queues/reference/consumer-concurrency/#example-1)) to process a batch of messages will incur the same overall costs to process 50 million (50,000,000) messages, whether it does so concurrently (faster) or individually (slower).
+A consumer Worker that takes 2 seconds to process a batch of messages will incur the same overall costs to process 50 million (50,000,000) messages, whether it does so concurrently (faster) or individually (slower).